 In the fund financial statements, governmental funds report nonspendable fund balance for amounts that are either nonspendable in form or legally or contractually required to be maintained intact.
 Restrictions of fund balance are reported for amounts constrained by legal restrictions from outside parties for a specific purpose, or externally imposed by outside entities.
-Committed fund balance is constrained by formal actions of the ETSB, which is considered the ETSB's highest level of decision making authority.
+Committed fund balance is constrained by formal actions of the ETSB, which is considered the ETSB's highest level of decision-making authority.
 Formal actions include resolutions approved by the ETSB.
 Assigned fund balance represents amounts constrained by the ETSB's intent to use them for a specific purpose.
-The authority to assign fund balance has been delegated to the ETSB's Treasurer.
+The authority to assign fund balance has been delegated to the ETSB's Treasurer in accordance with the Fund Balance Reporting and Flow of Funds Policy.
 Any residual fund balance of the general fund is reported as unassigned.